InvictusNavarchus/gemini-history-manager/README.md

 *   **Gemini Specific**: Designed exclusively for Google Gemini.
 It does not support other LLM platforms yet (e.g., ChatGPT, Claude).

 ### Performance
-*   **Large Dataset Impact**: With a very large number of stored conversations, users might experience slowdowns in the dashboard when loading, filtering, or searching, as all processing is done client-side.
+*   **Large Dataset Impact**: With a very large number of stored conversations, users might experience slowdowns in the dashboard when loading, filtering, or searching
 *   **DOM Observation Overhead**: The continuous observation of the Gemini page for new chats can have a minor performance footprint.

 ### Platform & Browser Compatibility